yeldiRium/result/README.md

 await startServer(configuration.port ??
 3000);
 ```

 Here, `loadConfiguration` might fail for several reasons.
 It might load something from disk and that might fail because the config file does not exist.
-It might also faile because the configuration file is too large and the process runs out of memory.
+It might also fail because the configuration file is too large and the process runs out of memory.
 The former we want to handle - since we have default value for the port.
 The latter we do not want to handle, since we can't do anything about it.
 So imagine, `loadConfiguration` would announce its recoverable errors in its signature:

 ```typescript
 import fs from 'fs';